Skip to content

 Installation of Drivers

-life cycle automation is performed by the orchestrator-specific Simplyblock drivers:
+life cycle automation is performed by the orchestrator-specific simplyblock drivers:

 Generally, before creating volumes it is important to understand the difference btw. an NVMe-oF Subsystem and a Namespace.